-2) If you rent a boat in the area defined as the hub of Abaco (Guana, Man-O-War, Elbow Cay, Marsh Harbour) stay there.
-Don't try to go north of Guana Cay and conversely, if your staying at Green Turtle don't go south of Noname Cay and again don't pass between the Cays out in to the ocean.
-In any case most rental agencys will ask you to sign a form agreeing to the latter.
+2) If you rent a boat in the area defined as the Hub of Abaco (Guana, Man-O-War, Elbow Cay, Marsh Harbour) stay there.
+Don't try to go north of the Whale Cay Passage.
+Whale Cay is just north of Guana Cay.
+Conversely, if your staying at Green Turtle don't go south of Noname Cay, the Cay just to the north of Whale Cay.

 Above - the Albury 23 shown in two configurations.

 We should mention, a good many runabout rental companies offer the Man-O-War built Albury Bros.
 Boats.
 A few words about them is in order.
 The Albury family have been building boats for generations while adding refinements as needed for the Abaco waters.
-One day I was pounding along in my 22 footer heading from Hope Town to Nippers.
+One day we were pounding along in my 22 footer.
 To my starboard side was an Albury 23 slicing through the 1-2 foot waves with very little up and down movement.
 I then realized what the fuss was all about regarding this boat.

 Reservations; Strongly suggested and if you plan a trip in season, May - July and are considering a runabout rental you should book months ahead especially if you want the boat for a week or longer.

 Life Jackets: We were recently asked if life jackets were available for children even toddlers.
 My reply was thus: The rental companies (that we have used) all came with life jackets and are required to supply them.
 However, I've never noticed sizes for children, but would presume the rental agencies have them or will get them for you.
 That said, and if it was me, I'd request a child's size when you book the boat, and again with a reminder call a week in advance.
 (Things sometimes get over looked in the Abacos)